 Role of HR in building the employer brand

 HR is the face of a company’s recruitment process and is often the first impression new employees have with your company.
-HR also sets company policies that are closely aligned to the organization’s values.
+HR also sets company policies that are closely aligned to the organisation’s values.
 These give some HR professionals reason to believe employer branding should sit under the responsibility of the HR function.

 There are various elements to an employer brand and understanding these means that it doesn’t belong to a single function.
 Employer branding is not a duty of marketing or HR.

-Both functions have the skills and capabilities to deliver certain elements of the employerbrand and they should work together to create a unified strategy.
+Both functions have the skills and capabilities to deliver certain elements of the employer brand and they should work together to create a unified strategy.
 Marketing and HR also need to work together to get a third integral element in place - a company’s CEO.
 Having leadership visibility strengthens a company’s employer brand.